James A. Garfield Signed Check from the Day Before He Was Shot, With His Wife’s Notation Certifying the Signature and the Day It Was Signed

 An unaccomplished partial check on the Riggs Bank in Washington, D.C., signed by President Garfield and sent by Garfield’s wife, Lucretia, likely in response to an autograph request.
 On the verso, she has stated, “Written July 1st 1881, the day before the assassination.
 Lucretia Garfield.”

 Autographs from Garfield’s time in the executive office are rare.
-We’ve not had one.
-Moreover, we are aware of only a few other examples of a Garfield Presidential check reaching the market.
+We are aware of only a few other examples of a Garfield Presidential check reaching the market.

 Purchase $12,000